Ordering Code | 581 |

 Other Specimen/Container | Whole Blood in Citrate, 3.2% (Lt Blue) if testing is done within 4 hours. |

-Optimum Volume | 1 mL |
+Optimum Volume | Plasma = 1 mL |

 Collection Instructions | Draw full tube Mix tube well |

-Handling Instructions | Double centrifuge plasma, separate, and freeze at -20 deg.
-C immediately.
+Handling Instructions | If submitting plasma: double centrifuge to produce platelet-poor plasma, avoid the WBC/platelet buffy layer, separate and freeze at -20 deg C immediately.
 Do NOT thaw once specimen is frozen. |

 Transport Requirements | Preferred method of transport is frozen plasma. |

-Specimen Stability | Ambient: 4 Hours Whole Blood (unopened tube) Ambient: 8 Hours Plasma (Aliquoted) Refrigerated: Not Stable Frozen: 2 Weeks Plasma |
+Specimen Stability | Ambient: 4 Hours Whole Blood Ambient: 8 Hours Plasma (Aliquoted) Refrigerated: Not Stable Frozen: 2 Weeks Plasma |

-Rejection Criteria | Clotted, Contaminated, Hemolyzed, Improperly filled or underfilled tube, Specimen older than stability limits |
+Rejection Criteria | Clotted, Contaminated, Hemolyzed, Improperly filled or underfilled tube, Collected in the wrong anticoagulant, Mislabeled, Specimen older than stability limits |

 Avail.
 Stat | YES |